al3jandr0/journalscript/README.md

 Clone the repo, cd into its root, and run the installation scrip

-### Features to implemen
+### Features to implement
 - [ ] Add support for .env in order to allow for directory-level configured journals
 - [ ] Add support for method-agnostic post-save hooks in order to support automatic backup once a file is added or edited in order to de-couple backup mechanism
-- [ ] Consider adding a pre-hool.
-At the moment Im pasing to the editor an order list of journal entries, but for vim I only pass the last two. some editors can open direcotries, some rather open files
+- [ ] Consider adding a pre-hook.
+At the moment I'm passing to the editor an order list of journal entries, but for vim I only pass the last two.
+Some editors can open directories, some rather open files
-- [ ] Nice to have: make the schipt POSIX complient - make it run on different terminal emulators bash, fish, etc.
+- [ ] Nice to have: make the script POSIX compliant - make it run on different terminal emulators bash, fish, etc.
 - [ ] Package for arch, debian-like, fedora, and home-brew
+- [ ] Add man page
+- [ ] Package
+- - [ ] apt
+- - [ ] pacman
+- - [ ] dnf
+- - [ ] homebrew
+- - [ ] Windows?

-### Tests
+### Tests - cases
 1. Command: 'config init'
 1.1 Test journalscript config init
 1.1.1 Test defaults